heypoom/heypoom/README.md

 - I like getting my hands dirty in a very wide range of things in computer science and software engineering, from low-level stuff, building compilers, reverse engineering binaries, all the way up to abusing TypeScript's type system to build libraries, architecting frontend applications and backend systems, and building interactive apps.
 Even if I primarily worked on frontend development & architecture in my day job, exploring various topics keeps me happy and growing.
 - I co-founded [Creatorsgarten](https://creatorsgarten.org), a collective of creators and software engineers with love of hacking, creativity, and interdisciplinary thinking.
 It's basically a group of friends who likes building things, and exploring different domains!
 We've organized [50+ hackathons, meetups, events and long-term community projects](https://creatorsgarten.org/events) in Bangkok, Thailand since 2017.
 - I dropped out of high school since I was 15 to focus on building software, and I've worked in several startups in Thailand and United States since.
-- I was the VP of Engineering, Director of Product and Head of Platform at Brikl, where I explored people and product management in addition to software engineering.
-While I could do management, I believe coding and building in public is what truly makes me happy.
-- I gave a few talks on software engineering and learning principles in meetups, conferences and universities.

 ## My favourites